Trump says World Health Organization ‘really blew it’ amid rising outrage over coronavirus response

-President Trump said Tuesday that the World Health Organization “really blew it” with its response to the novel coronavirus, indicating that his administration would probe its “China centric” tilt as calls escalated for an overhaul of the U.N. agency.
+President Trump said Tuesday that the World Health Organization “really blew it” with its response to the novel coronavirus, threatening to cut U.S. funding as calls escalated for an overhaul of the U.N. agency.

 “The W.H.O. really blew it,” Mr. Trump tweeted.
 “For some reason, funded largely by the United States, yet very China centric.
 We will be giving that a good look.
 Fortunately I rejected their advice on keeping our borders open to China early on.
 Why did they give us such a faulty recommendation?”

-The president’s broadside came as Republicans zero in on the agency and its director-general, Tedros Adhanom Ghebreyesus, accusing him of acting as a tool of the Chinese Communist Party’s propaganda machine instead of the leader of a neutral global authority whose charge is to “promote health, keep the world safe, serve the vulnerable.”
+The president’s broadside came as Republicans zeroed in on the agency and its director-general, Tedros Adhanom Ghebreyesus, accusing him of acting as a tool of the Chinese Communist Party’s propaganda machine instead of the leader of a neutral global authority whose charge is to “promote health, keep the world safe, serve the vulnerable.”

 Mr. Tedros has been criticized time and again for the agency’s COVID-19 reaction, starting with waiting until March 11 to declare a pandemic and congratulating China for its “extraordinary measures” and “commitment to transparency,” despite evidence that Chinese authorities engaged in a coronavirus cover-up.